TheAlpha16/Writeups/Try Hack Me/Gallery/Gallery.md

 ## Machine

-We get the shell as the user www-data.
+We get the shell as the user `www-data`.

-Checking the /etc/passwd shows that we have these users
+Checking the /etc/passwd shows that we have three more users
 ```
 1. mike
 2. ubuntu